-Now that we’ve established goals and their data source we can review that information, determine gaps, and set a baseline.
-Tie your goal and data source to a number with a time frame.
-For instance, if your goal is to increase web traffic and you’re tracking it through Google analytics, write down your average monthly traffic for 2014.
+Now that we’ve established goals and their data source, we can review that information, determine gaps, and set a baseline.
+Tie your goal and data source to a number with a timeframe.
+For instance, if your goal is to increase web traffic and you’re tracking it through Google Analytics, write down your average monthly traffic for 2017.
 What we want to do here is understand where we’re starting.

 4. Update Goals

 We’re almost there!
-With the information we’ve already written down we can follow the S.M.A.R.T. format i.e. (specific, measurable, attainable, results-focused, and time-bound) and list out some combined goals.
-Our example goal would be “increase web traffic to an average of 15k visits per month by the end of 2015”.
+With the information we’ve already written down, we can follow the S.M.A.R.T. format (Specific, Measurable, Attainable, Results-focused, and Time-bound) and list out some combined goals.
+Our example goal would be “increase web traffic to an average of 15k visits per month by the end of 2018.”
 We want to make sure that the goal we set is attainable and time-bound.

-At this point your worksheet should be complete with some goals listed out for 2015.
+At this point, your worksheet should be complete with some goals listed out for 2018.
 Now all you have to do is get going!
-If you have questions about any part of this process just drop us a line!
+If you’re having problems figuring out how to get started, just drop us a line!

 This article was originally posted in 2015.
 It has been updated for 2018.